temenostech/temenos-platform-documentation/docfx_project/home/techguides/selenium-template.md

-    - a text file named “CommandsToExceute.txt”
+    - a text file named “CommandsToExecute.txt”

         - the Temenos Continuous Deployment Platform will execute all the commands listed here